How To Encrypt An Email In Gmail: 2026 Guide

 Boost Your Gmail Security With Clean Email

-Second, you can take advantage of Clean Email’s Privacy Guard to regularly check your Gmail address against known data breaches and security incidents.
+Take advantage of Clean Email’s Privacy Monitor to regularly check your Gmail address against known data breaches and security incidents.

 Why are some messages not encrypted?